tuxtor/the-j/src/jbake/content/blog/2018/2018-06-18-javaee7-javaee8-backward-compatibility.md

 One of the most interesting concepts that made Java EE (and Java) appealing for the enterprise is its **great backward compatibility**, ensuring that years of investment in R&D could be reused in future developments.

-Neverthless one of the least understood facts is that **Java EE in the end is a set of curated APIs that could be extendend and improved** with additional EE-based APIs -e.g Microprofile, DeltaSpike- and vendor-specific improvements -e.g. Hazelcast on Payara, Infinispan on Wildfly-.
+Neverthless one of the least understood facts is that **Java EE in the end is a set of curated APIs that could be extendend and improved** with additional EE-based APIs -e.g Eclipse MicroProfile, DeltaSpike- and vendor-specific improvements -e.g. Hazelcast on Payara, Infinispan on Wildfly-.

 In this article I'll try to elaborate a reponse for a recent question in my development team:

-> Is it possible to implement a new artifact that uses Microprofile API within Java EE 7?
+> Is it possible to implement a new artifact that uses MicroProfile API within Java EE 7?
 May I use this artifact also in a Java EE 8 Server?

 To answer this question, I prepared a **POC to demonstrate Java EE capabilities**.